NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 #### Return values
  **Value**       | **Description**
 -----------------|-----------------------------------------------------------------------------------------------------------------------
- SUCCESS         | On successful creation of new relation.
+ `SUCCESS`         | On successful creation of new relation.
- E_RELNOTOPEN    | If the source relation is not open.
+ `E_RELNOTOPEN`    | If the source relation is not open.
- E_RELEXIST      | If a relation with name targetrel already exists.
+ `E_RELEXIST`      | If a relation with name targetrel already exists.
- E_ATTRNOTEXIST  | If any attribute with name given in attr array does not exist.
+ `E_ATTRNOTEXIST`  | If any attribute with name given in attr array does not exist.
- E_DUPLICATEATTR | If two any two attributes have same name in the target relation
+ `E_DUPLICATEATTR` | If two any two attributes have same name in the target relation
- E_DISKFULL      | If disk space is not sufficient for creating the new relation.
+ `E_DISKFULL`      | If disk space is not sufficient for creating the new relation.
- E_CACHEFULL     | If the openRel() fails because of no free slots in open relation table
+ `E_CACHEFULL`     | If the openRel() fails because of no free slots in open relation table
- E_INVALID       | If the relName is either "relcat" or "attrcat". i.e, when the user tries to insert a record into any of the catalogs.
+ `E_NOTPERMITTED`       | If the relName is either "RELATIONCAT" or "ATTRIBUTECAT". i.e, when the user tries to insert a record into any of the catalogs.
 #### Algorithm
 ```cpp
 int Algebra::project(char srcRel[ATTR_SIZE], char targetRel[ATTR_SIZE], int tar_nAttrs, char tar_Attrs[][ATTR_SIZE]) {